 a.
 General Guidelines

-(1) Proposals to create new undergraduate academic programs require additional steps and approvals, including approvals from the Board of Regents (BOR) and, in some cases, the Council on Postsecondary Education Faculty members should consult the Associate VP for Planning and Program Development in the Office of the Provost/ Vice President for Academic Affairs for specific information about the routing process.
+(1) Proposals to create new undergraduate academic programs require additional steps and approvals, including approvals from the WKU Board of Regents (BOR) and, in some cases, the Council on Postsecondary Education (CPE), and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Faculty members should consult the Associate VP for Planning and Program Development in the Office of the Provost/ Vice President for Academic Affairs for specific information about the routing process.
 In general, however, new undergraduate program proposals must be approved by the academic department/ unit, college curriculum committee, the UCC, the Senate, the Provost, and the Board of Regents.
-Additional steps may include review and approval by the Professional Education Council (if the proposed new program will lead to teacher certification), posting on the CPE website, approval by Kentucky’s Education Professional Standards Board, and approval by the CPE.
+Additional steps may include review and approval by the Professional Education Council and Kentucky’s Education Professional Standards Board (if the proposed new program will lead to teacher certification).
+If the new program is over 24 credit hours, or the revised program is significantly different, CPE approval is required and possible SACSCOC approval.

 (2) Proposals to revise an undergraduate academic program must be approved by the department/ unit, college curriculum committee, UCC, Senate, and Provost.
 If the program is one that leads to teacher certification, it must be approved by the Professional Education Council and Kentucky’s EPSB.
-In addition, depending on the nature and extent of the program revision, the proposal to revise the program may also require BOR and CPE approval; consult the Associate VP for Planning and Program Development for assistance in determining whether BOR and/or CPE approval will be required.
+In addition, depending on the nature and extent of the program revision, the proposal to revise the program may also require BOR, CPE, and/or SACSCOC approval; consult the Associate VP for Planning and Program Development for assistance in determining whether BOR and/or CPE approval will be required.

 (3) After proposals are approved by the college curriculum committee, a staff member in the dean’s office collects the various proposals, prepares an agenda, and submits that agenda electronically to the UCC as directed by the chair.